 - how the project(s) would support their stated goals

-- A questionnaire with information requested by the Strive Foundation.
+- A questionnaire with information requested by the Stamps Scholars Program foundation.
 Students can complete the questionnaire by following this link.

 - A completed Stamps Scholars Mentor Form from a UChicago faculty, staff member, or other UChicago-affiliated expert in a related field who has agreed to serve as the student’s mentor for their proposed project from the student's statement of purpose.
 This can be the same faculty or staff member who is writing the recommendation on behalf of the student but does not need to be.
 Mentors can submit their agreement form using this online form.

 Following application review, select candidates will be invited to move forward in the selection process to participate in a virtual interview component, completing several interview questions through the Big Interview platform.
 Selected candidates for this component of the process will receive specific instructions and guidance via email.